j-jacobson/helpfulthings/README.md

 - for the address, paste the javascript code

 Find something you want to get around (e.g. youtube anti adblock)
-- Click the yewtube button
+- Click the yewtube bookmark
 - Enjoy your video, now through yewtu.be instead of youtube.com

 ## Contributions